New from ACTIVE: Check out our latest products here

 How to Make Espresso With a Moka Pot

 A Moka Pot is a stove-top coffee maker that’s used for brewing coffee.
-More specifically, it uses vapor pressure, to pass hot water through ground coffee.
+Unlike an espresso machine, it uses vapor pressure, to pass hot water through ground coffee.

-Start by filling the espresso pot with water.
+Fill the pot with water.
 Pay attention to the fill line – you don’t want to add too much otherwise it will seep through the strainer and affect the flavor of the coffee.

 Once the water is in, attach the strainer to the base.